Feed the Kitty: Reception

 Animation historian David Gerstein writes that Feed the Kitty is "a story that still resonates fifty-odd years on.
 What is its secret?
 Not melodrama, for its melodrama isn't entirely unlike that of mushier animated predecessors.
 Not conscience, for many earlier shorts also meant well.
 No, Feed the Kitty's secret is its wonderful mixing of these elements with flawlessly timed humor and awesome character designs: Director Chuck Jones' visuals were simply at the peak of their power when they came together with this story, and they make all the difference."

 Home media

 Feed the Kitty is available on DVD on the Looney Tunes Golden Collection: Volume 1 DVD box set, supplemented with an audio commentary by Greg Ford and a music-only audio track.
 It is also available as a bonus feature (and was discussed as an example of how Jones used personality in animation) on the DVD release of the PBS documentary entitled Extremes & Inbetweens: A Life In Animation about the life and career of director Chuck Jones.
-It is also available on the Looney Tunes: Spotlight Collection DVD box set and the Looney Tunes Platinum Collection: Volume 1 Blu-ray box set.
+It is also available on the Looney Tunes: Spotlight Collection Volume 1 DVD box set and the Looney Tunes Platinum Collection: Volume 1 Blu-ray box set.